subodh-malgonde/chat-Skeleton/README.md

 Create a React Project using
 npx create-react-app chat-skeleton

-copy this file in the src folder
+copy the file in the src folder

 In the project directory, you can run: